sw4796/makerton_esp32_aiagent/ARTICLE_2.md

 3. **Receive Responses**

-   - The AI processes your input and the ESP32 plays back the response.
+   - The AI processes your input, and the ESP32 plays back the response.

-## Common Issues and Solutions
+## Troubleshooting Buffer Issues

-1. **Audio Quality Problems**
+- **Audio Quality Problems**
   - Verify microphone wiring and grounding.
   - Ensure sample rates between ESP32 and server match.
   - Check and adjust audio buffer sizes.

-2. **WebSocket Connection Errors**
+- **WebSocket Connection Errors**
   - Confirm network connectivity.
   - Validate the WebSocket server address in the ESP32 code.
   - Use logs to monitor connection status.

+- **Playback Stutters**
+  - Increase the `CHUNK_SIZE` if the ESP32 can handle larger buffers.
+  - Optimize the network to reduce latency.

 ## Future Improvements